 Amplicon sequencing targets a portion of the genetic material that is shared among the microorganisms but contains regions of variability that allow their identification.
 WGS can also identify functional genes in the sample whereas amplicon sequencing cannot.

-Identification of microorganisms in a sample by sequencing allows several advantages over traditional culturing approaches.
-These include:
+Identification of microorganisms in a sample by sequencing techniques and data analysis allows several advantages over traditional culturing approaches.
+Benefits of microbiome analysis services include:

-CosmosID offers several sequencing solutions, including amplicon sequencing, WGS, isolate sequencing, and metatranscriptomics.
-The CosmosID team has extensive experience in supporting the design and execution of metagenomics projects for both industry and academia for a wide range of applications, using both human and non-human sample types.
+CosmosID offers several microbiome profiling and sequencing solutions, including amplicon sequencing, WGS, isolate sequencing and metatranscriptomics.
+The CosmosID team has extensive experience in supporting the design and execution of metagenomics projects for both industry and academia for a wide range of applications, from microbial ecology to disease diagnoses and health interventions, using both human and non-human sample types.

 Amplicon sequencing has been an important methodology for microbiologists and microbiome researchers for decades, enabling the generation of whole community analysis of bacteria or fungi in any complex sample.